How To Use And Configure WordPress Widgets – Part 2

 How To Configure Widgets

-By default, your site comes with a number of built-in widgets, such as widgets that let you display external links, filter posts by categories, text or HTML banners, filter content by publish dates, etc.
+In a default WordPress installation, your site comes with several preinstalled active widgets, such as widgets that let you display links to your pages, filter posts by categories, news items, adding tag clouds, etc.

-• Add a Categories section.
+• Add a Categories section with a drop down menu.

-• Display important Links on the sidebar.
+• Display useful Links on your sidebar.

 • Add an RSS Feed section.

-• Adding a Tag Cloud section.
+• Adding tags to the sidebar navigation area with a Tag Cloud section.

 Understanding WordPress For Newbies: About WordPress Widgets